Self-injury and self-harm

 Why do people self-injure or self-harm?

-People self-injure and self-harm for all sorts of reasons, but often it is because feelings like anger, sadness and fear have got too painful to deal with.
+People self-injure and self-harm for all sorts of reasons, but often it is because feelings like anger, sadness, and fear have got too painful to deal with.

 Sometimes people self-injure or self-harm because of the pressure and stress from things like relationships, family problems, school, work, finances, debt and sexual worries.
-It may be a way of dealing with horrible situations like abuse or the death of someone close.
+It may be way of dealing with horrible situations like abuse or the death of someone close.

 You may not know why you self-injure or self-harm.
 If you think back to the first time, then you may understand what made you start.

-Notice what is going on for you when you get the urge to self-injure and you may get clues as to what your self-injury or self- harm is about.
+Notice what is going on for you when you get the urge to self-injure and you may get clues as to what your self-injury or self-harm is about.

-Wound care
+Wound care:

 If you require any advice or instructions around wound care please ask a nurse before you leave or attend your GP surgery as soon as possible for assistance.

-Sources of support and information
+Sources of Support and information.

 Self Injury Self Help Group (SISH)

-Tel: 0117 230 8230
+Phone: 0117 230 8230

 Email: sishbristol@gmail.com